 Along with her coverage of key international events, Amanpour has interviewed many of the world's top leaders, including then-British prime minister Tony Blair and French President Jacques Chirac after the attacks of September 11.
 She also obtained the first interview with King Abdullah of Jordan and interviewed other Middle Eastern heads of state, including Mohammad Khatami and Hosni Mubarak.

 Awards and Later Work

-Amanpour has received an avalanche of journalistic awards, having won nine Emmys, several Peabodys, an Edward R. Murrow Award and recognition from the Library of American Broadcasting.
+Amanpour has received several awards for her journalism.
+She has won nine Emmys, several Peabody awards, an Edward R. Murrow Award and recognition from the Library of American Broadcasting.
 Besides her role as CNN's chief international correspondent, helming a number of arresting documentaries on global social issues, she has worked for CBS News on their award-winning program 60 Minutes as a reporter.

 In March 2010, after 27 years, Amanpour announced her departure from CNN to ABC News, where she became the anchor of This Week, staying with the program for more than a year.
 She was later appointed global affairs anchor of ABC News and made a return to CNN via its international station.

 In December 2017, after PBS severed professional ties with Charlie Rose over sexual harassment allegations, the organization announced that member stations had the option of rebroadcasting Amanpour's CNN International show, rebranded Amanpour on PBS, in Rose's old time slot.

 Amanpour has been married to James Rubin, a former adviser to Secretary of State Madeleine Albright, since 1998.
 The couple has a son, Darius.